Director and Chief Executive

 Jenny Steinicke BA, Grad Dip Bus

 Responsible for initiating and co-ordinating projects to improve corporate governance and management, including financial management and planning, human resources, marketing and communications, information services, business development and implementation, and legal, legislative and contractual issues.
 Ms Steinicke is also responsible for contract, financial and project management of the Australian Garden Stage 2 project at the Royal Botanic Gardens Cranbourne and the Working Wetlands project at the Royal Botanic Gardens Melbourne.

 Chris Cole Dip Hort (Kew)

-Responsible for horticultural planning and operations, including landscape planning, management and development of living plant collections, arboriculture, environmental horticulture and research, nursery operations, and management of site facilities and infrastructure at Royal Botanic Gardens Melbourne.
+Responsible for horticultural planning and operations, including landscape planning, management and development of living plant collections, arboriculture, environmental horticulture and research, nursery operations, and management of site facilities and infrastructure at Mel.
 Mr Cole also provides direction for the development and delivery of public programs for Melbourne Gardens and is responsible for managing the development and implementation of the Working Wetlands project.

 Chris Russell BSc (Hons), Grad Dip Land Rehab